-- Children who are looked after or previously looked after and children for whom the school is the named placement in the statement of SEN or local authoritymaintained IDP. - 2.
+- 1. Children who are looked-after or previously looked-after and children for whom the school is the named placement in the statement of SEN or local authority-maintained IDP. - 2.
 Children for whom the local authority has received and accepted written evidence from a relevant professional/s that the placement is essential for medical, psychological, or compelling social reasons. - 3.
-Children whose place of ordinary residence is within the school's defined catchment area. - Where a school is oversubscribed under this criterion, the local authority will allocate the places in the following order of priority: - a) Children who will have a sibling at the school in any age group from Year 4 to Year 6 attending the school in the school year 2025-2026.
+Children whose place of ordinary residence is within the school's defined catchment area.